nitinbhide/svnplot/src/svnplot/readme.txt

    [firstrev:lastrev].
 (Patch contributed by Georgios Koloventzos)
 16. Fixed a regression in svnplot-js.py introduced in 0.7.7
 17. Fixed issue 83.
 (Thanks to stephane.gourichon).
+18. Fixed issue where the details of commits (line count, changed etc) were not updated for local repositories.
+19. Added the 'Wasted Effort Ratio Trend' graph.
+Its a graph of 'lines deleted'/'lines added'.
+Lines deleted are essentially efforts wasted.

 ============
 License
 ============